hashicorp/terraform-provider-azurerm/website/docs/r/network_packet_capture.html.markdown

 ---

-A `scope` block contains:
+A `machine_scope` block contains:

-* `exclude` - (Optional) A list of Azure VMSS instance IDs which has to be excluded from Azure VMSS from running Packet Capture.
+* `exclude_instance_ids` - (Optional) A list of Virtual Machine Scale Set instance IDs which should be excluded from running Packet Capture, e.g. `["0", "2"]`.
 Changing this forces a new resource to be created.

-* `include` - (Optional) A list of Azure VMSS instance IDs to run Packet Capture on.
+* `include_instance_ids` - (Optional) A list of Virtual Machine Scale Set instance IDs which should be included for Packet Capture, e.g. `["1", "3"]`.
 Changing this forces a new resource to be created.

 ## Attributes Reference